Do you need to find out more about California Vehicle Code Section 20001: Felony Hit and Run?

 The Penalties for a Felony Hit and Run Conviction

-Many drivers in California are not aware that “felony” hit and run can actually be charged as a misdemeanor or a felony.
-Generally, VC 20001 is charged as a misdemeanor of only minor injuries are caused by the motor vehicle accident.
-Serious injuries or a death usually results in a felony charge.
+Many drivers in California are unaware that a “felony” hit and run can be charged as a misdemeanor or a felony.
+Generally, VC 20001 is charged as a misdemeanor if only minor injuries are caused by a motor vehicle accident.
+Serious injuries or death usually result in a felony charge.

-The penalties for a misdemeanor and felony charge can include:
+The penalties for a misdemeanor and felony charge can include the following:

 Fines: